zahidkizmaz/zahidkizmaz.github.io/content/blog/mise_introduction/index.md

 Now, when we enter this directory, DJANGO_SETTINGS will be set accordingly.
 This is very cool, but sometimes projects already have their .env files and I would not prefer to copy-paste these variable definitions again.
-Thankfully, we can just tell rtx to read variables from a file:
+Thankfully, we can just tell mise to read variables from a file:

 ```toml
 [tools]